 - 10.2 TL will also undertake on request other surveys and checks stipulated by additional regulations and requirements of the flag state.
-Such surveys are subject to agreements made in each individual case and/or to the regulations of the country concerned. - 10.3 All activities as outlined in 10.1 and 10.2 and, where applicable, issuance of relevant certificates are likewise subject to the general conditions of Section 1. - 10.4 If for some reason a vessel's class has expired or has been withdrawn by TL, all statutory certificates issued by TL will automatically become void.
+Such surveys are subject to agreements made in each individual case and/or to the regulations of the country concerned. - 10.3 All activities as outlined in 10.1 and 10.2 and, where applicable, issuance of relevant certificates are likewise subject to the general conditions of Section 1. - or has been withdrawn by TL, all statutory certificates issued by TL will automatically become void.
 If subsequently the class is renewed or reassigned, validity of these certificates will within the scope of its original period of validity be revived, provided that all surveys meanwhile having fallen due have been carried out.